dotNATE/chameleons_banking_app_practice/README.md

 }
 ```

-### Withdraw from account (decrease balance value by providing account ID)
+## Withdraw from account

-Increases the balance of an account, specified by a provided ObjectId.
+Decreases the balance of an account, specified by a provided _id.
-You are only able to provide positive numbers to increment the balance.
+You are only able to provide positive numbers to decrement the balance.

 * **URL** <br /> `/withdrawals`
 * **Method:** <br /> `PUT`